Abdallahfathii/Abdallahfathii/README.md

 - 👋 Hi, I’m @Abdallahfathii
 - 👀 I’m interested in programing and coding
-- 🌱 I’m currently learning full stack
+- 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on Microsoft and Google
-- 📫 How to reach me in my gmail(iifathii17@gmail.com) or telegram(@fathii999)
+- 📫 How to reach me in my gmail(iifathii20@gmail.com) or telegram(@fathii999)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...